coda/packs-sdk/README.md

 Make sure you have **node** and **npm** installed.
 We also recommend developing using TypeScript, in which case, make sure that you have TypeScript and **ts-node** installed.

+To download the SDK using the commands provided below, you'll need GitHub SSH keys setup, which should take less than five minutes.
+See instructions [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ### One-time Setup

 #### Global Install (Quick)